The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 - A chest tube may be placed to prevent the lung from collapsing.

 - The cut is closed.

-Few months after the surgery, the cartilage grows and keeps the chest in the new position.
+A few months after the surgery, the cartilage grows and keeps the chest in a new position.

 5 Types of Anesthesia for Ravitch Surgery